sporkmonger/structured-fields/README.md

-# structured-headers
+# structured-fields
-Implementation of structured headers draft in Go
+An implementation of [structured fields draft](https://httpwg.org/http-extensions/draft-ietf-httpbis-header-structure.html) in Go.